zamoose/hgv-old/CONTRIBUTING.md

 ## Issues ##

 Open a GitHub issue for anything.
 Don't worry if you find yourself opening something that sounds like it could be obvious.
-Someone else might be wondering the same thing.
+Someone else might have the same question.

 ## Comments ##